dnlggr/bussi/README.md

 ### API Credentials

-Before using bussi, you must set the API credentials of the API that you want to use.
+Before using Bussi, you must set the API credentials of the API that you want to use.
 You can do so by calling `use(credentials)`. the `credentials` object you set must include the following properties that must be of the stated types:

 - `API_URL` (String)
 - `CLIENT` (Object)